holosparxz/Toaster-Oven/README.md

 ## Writeup

 I used finite state machines in order to implement a toaster over on the microcontroller.
 I did this in order to understand how to program reactive systems.
 When Approaching this task I started by declaring my macros, static variables, and such so I know what I needed to use.
 After that I tackled the print statements.
 I ended up using a lot of switch statements to do most of my code so I just used the switches in order to do what my function needed.
-The extra credit was the second to last step and I used a simple ternary operator and called it a day.
-I finally did the Leds.h file last not for any specific reason, I just forgot that we had to edit the file so last minute I had to make those edits in order for the leds to turn on.
+I finally did the Leds.h file last not for any specific reason, I just forgot to edit the file so last minute I had to make those edits in order for the leds to turn on.
 All and all, I am happy how everything turned out for me.
-Everything works well I just wish I started earlier.
-The content presented to us was very useful for learning finite state machines and I found the material worthwhile to learn.
+Everything works well I just wish I did my implementation better.

 ## Sources Cited